DIRECTOR/WRITER: 25 APRIL – General Film Corporation (NZ), 2015.

 Television New Zealand.
 A series documenting the lives of extra-ordinary New Zealanders.

-The Screen Director’s Guild of New Zealand –Executive Board Member
+The Screen Director’s Guild of New Zealand – Past Board Member

 FILM SCHOOL TEACHING EXPERIENCE